surya-moorthy/learn-rust/readme.md

 variables are not mutable , that is the values are not changeable
    ### the error : cannot mutate immutable variable `num`

+while declaring variables , put _ if you want space
+    ### the error : Variable `myString` should have snake_case name, e.g. `my_string`
 so we "mut" when variable is declared

+struct lets you create a list of variable  with different data type in a single form